Creative Commons Chuck Kollars' Personal Home Page

 Niall Ferguson's book on the British Empire says the single biggest factor in the British empire was the fecundity of the British population.
 Several countries in Europe are worried that demographic reduction means economic decline.
 France is worried that it will simply cease to exist in its current form because it will be overrun by the children of guest workers and political refugees within a couple more generations.

 At the same time environmentalists wring their hands about overpopulation and make it clear human population is their number one problem.
-China wound up with a one child policy (partly in abeyance now and never enforced really rigorously in rural areas) for decades, even though Mao initially rejected the idea vehemently.
+China wound up with a one child policy (partly in abeyance now and never completely enforced in rural areas) for decades, even though Mao initially rejected the idea vehemently.

 The book Guns, Germs, and Steel by Jared Diamond suggests that whenever two cultures come into conflict the one with the higher population density wins.
 Similar ideas are expressed in the book Conquests and Cultures by Thomas Sowell.
 But how can it be true both that